 |Ending Balance = $660||Total Spent = $775||Total Spent = $65|

-Using the above table with the expenses and fund designation (GF or YF), can we answer the same questions used in the family analogy but apply it to a church setting?
-Yes.
+Using the above table with the expenses and fund designation (GF or YF), can we answer the same questions used in the family analogy?
+Yes we can.
+And this is what makes church fund accounting powerful and flexible.
 Let’s get to it.

 - How do you know what the pastor spent on his trip?